kotlin-graphics/uno-sdk/README.md

 I actually asked for this multi-callback in the native glfw, but in the meanwhile we can already use it.
 And this is also faster because it's all on the jvm!

 Plus some other small utils like:
-- methods for allocating very easily many different type of buffers from a lot of different data type, such as different arrays and so on.
+- methods for allocating very easily many different type of buffers from a lot of different data type, such as different arrays and so on
 - an cap class for a deep and complete resume about a machine opengl capabilities
 - matrixStack for [glm](https://github.com/kotlin-graphics/glm)
 - glsl utils (to refresh)